Antares0982/ssrJSON/README.md

 * The first call to `dumps_to_bytes` (when visiting an `str` without cache) will be slower.
 * The memory cost will grow.
 Each non-ASCII `str`  visited will result in memory usage corresponding to the length of its UTF-8 representation.

 If you decide to disable it, ssrJSON will not write cache, but if the cache already exists, ssrJSON will still use it.
-Most of the third party JSON parsing libraries don't consider the existence of this cache, or write it by default.

 By default, writing cache is enabled globally.
 You can use `ssrjson.write_utf8_cache` to control this behavior globally, or pass `is_write_cache` to `ssrjson.dumps_to_bytes` in each call.

+### Dragonbox

+Tests and comparisons reveals that the [Dragonbox](https://github.com/jk-jeon/dragonbox) algorithm significantly outperforms the Ryu algorithm in terms of performance.
+Consequently, the ssrJSON project adopts a floating-point number string conversion approach based on the Dragonbox algorithm.
+The modified Dragonbox library constitutes the sole C++ code within ssrJSON.

 ### JSON Module compatibility

 The design goal of ssrJSON is to provide a straightforward and highly compatible approach to replace the inherently slower Python standard JSON encoding and decoding implementation with a significantly more efficient and high-performance alternative.
 If your module exclusively utilizes `dumps` and `loads`, you can replace the current JSON implementation by importing ssrJSON as `import ssrjson as json`.
 To facilitate this, ssrJSON maintains compatibility with the argument formats of `json.dumps` and `json.loads`; however, it does not guarantee identical results to the standard JSON module, as many features are either intentionally omitted or not yet supported.
 For further information, please refer to the section [Features](#Features).

-### Implementation Details
+### Other Implementation Details

 #### Encoding

 The encoding performance of JSON libraries is not significantly limited by CPython, resulting in a very high potential maximum.
-During string encoding, ssrJSON extensively utilizes SIMD instructions to accelerate copying and conversion operations.
+As mentioned above, during string encoding, ssrJSON extensively utilizes SIMD instructions to accelerate copying and conversion operations.
 The implementation of `dumps_to_bytes` also tackles challenges related to UTF-8 encoding. ssrJSON includes a comprehensive UTF-8 encoding algorithm optimized for all supported SIMD features as well as Python’s internal string representation format (PyCompactUnicodeObject).
-For floating-point number encoding, ssrJSON employs a slightly modified version of the [DragonBox](https://github.com/jk-jeon/dragonbox) algorithm, well-known for its high-performance floating-point conversions.
 When encoding integers, ssrJSON adapts the integer encoding approach from [yyjson](https://github.com/ibireme/yyjson), a highly optimized C-language JSON parsing library.

 #### Decoding